SebastiaoMaya/BeautyCalendar/README.md

 # BeautyCalendar

-This project lets the user play the "mobile flashcards" on the mobile phone: create new tests and test his/her knowledge
+This project helps beauticians tracking their work and how much they have earned per month

 ## How to install the project